taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 ```

 This example doesn't even scratch the surface of what is possible to do,
-and it is not my intention to write a tutorial.
+because it is not my intention to write a tutorial.
-Not now.
+At least not now.
 I just want to give the basic idea for someone who has never seen a Makefile,
-hopefully next sections will leave you curious to learn more about it.
+hopefully the next sections will leave you curious to learn more about it.

 ## Whys and Hows

 Finally, the juicy stuff.
-I tried to make a list of reasons for using Makefile everywhere,
+I tried to make a list of short reasons for using Makefile everywhere,
 but a list of bullet points didn't seem enough to grasp the value it brings to the table.
-Here I explain why each of these points matter and give a glimpse of how it can be achieved.
+So here I explain why each of these points matters and give a glimpse of how it can be done.
 Like I said, the goal isn't to make a tutorial.
 Knowing what is possible to be done,
-now doesn't take too many AI prompts to get there or to find the right feature to implement yourself.
+it won't take too many AI prompts to get there or to find the right feature documentation to implement by yourself.

 ### Development Environment Setup

 As developers,
 every once in a while we clone a new project and go through the dreadful process of reading a README file and hoping for the setup process to be as painless as it promises.
-Best case scenario, it is a painless and boring time that every contributor of this project have been through.
+Best case scenario, it is a painless and boring time that every contributor of this project has been through.
-Unfortunately, it is not unlikely that the best case scenario evolves to a worst case situation: the project changes and this README quietly becomes outdated.
+Unfortunately, it is not unlikely that the best case scenario degrades to a worst case situation: the project changes and this README quietly becomes outdated.
+After a while it becomes a time-consuming puzzle to get someone new to work in it,
+requiring something that feels more like hacking than setting up a professional application.

 That's the first place I see the Makefile being able to help: whenever its possible, the steps to setup the environment can be easily put in a executable target:

 ```Makefile